 - Regular interactions with academic advisors

-- Coffee and Cocoa with Kelly: Academic advising information session
+- Academic advising information session

 How To Apply:

 Students in this community must be majoring in an area within the College of Health Professions: